StevenSteel7/labelFlow/README.md

 IGNORE_WHEN_COPYING_END
 Usage

 After successful installation, activate your virtual environment (if you used one) and run the application from your terminal:

 labelflow
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END
-License

 Author
 Mr. Steven Moses